mondele/btt-writer-docs/docs/tTranslate.rst

 9. When you are finished working, swipe up to work on the next chunk.

 10. Continue doing this with each chunk of the chapter before moving to the checking steps.

 Check and Edit Translated Text

-When you use translationStudio, you can create and change text.
-Your work is saved automatically every five minutes.

-Check and Edit Translated Text
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^